-4.6 In-Class Assignments
+4.5 In-Class Simulations

-Students will be required to submit working papers requested by the Instructor for auditing activities performed during class.
-The assignments will require students to apply knowledge they have learned to mock scenarios.
-The working papers must be submitted to the Instructor electronically through the Assignment tab on the course OWL site, upon completion of the activity during class time.
+Students will be required to submit working papers requested by the Instructor for auditing simulations performed during class.
+The simulations will require students to apply knowledge they have learned to mock scenarios.
+The working papers must be submitted to the Instructor electronically through the Assignment tab on the course OWL site, upon completion of the simulation during class time.
 A response submitted late will result in a mark of zero and the instructor WILL NOT accept submissions via email.
-There will be no make up for the assignments under any circumstance.
-There are a total of six assignments and your best five assignments will count towards your final grade.
-In the event of an illness self-report on the assignment date, or approval from Academic Counselling, the weight of the missed assignment will be transferred to the final exam, where a student has completed less than five assignments.
+There will be no make up for the simulations under any circumstance.
+There are a total of six simulations and your best five simulations will count towards your final grade.
+In the event of approval from Academic Counselling, the weight of the missed simulation will be transferred to the final exam, where a student has completed less than five simulations.